hyd111111/hyd111111.github.io/_pages/about.md

 I am a PhD student in statistics at [Machine Learning group](https://www.cwi.nl/en/groups/machine-learning/), [Centrum Wiskunde & Informatica (CWI)](https://www.cwi.nl/en/) (the national research institute for mathematics and computer science in the Netherlands), under the guidance of [Prof. Peter Grünwald](https://safestatistics.com/).

-My research interests include Safe, Anytime-Valid Test (Specifically e-value, e-process etc.) and Information Theory with a focus on Minimum Description Length (MDL).
+My research interests include Safe, Anytime-Valid (Sequential) Test (Specifically e-value, e-process etc.) and Information Theory with a focus on Minimum Description Length (MDL).
 I am also interested in foundational problems in Machine Learning.